Crazygaze/G4Devkit/README.md

 The OS is open source, providing an example of a complex application for the virtual computer.
 The computer's architecture is named APCPU-32, unless I come up with a better name later.

+### Virtual Computer Basic Features ###

+* 32-bits CPU with 16 global registers, and FPU (floating point operations)
+* Instruction set loosely inspired by ARM, with some other sources of inspiration mixed in, trying to provide a balance between ease of use and efficiency on the hosting side

+### Advanced features for the nerds ###

+When booting, the computer assumes easy to use defaults, so players can easily code something small in assembly if they wish.
+Advanced features are but hidden by default.
+Those features allow the creation of proper operating systems.
+Some of those features:

+* User / Supervisor mode
+* Memory protection, allowing running several processes.
+* Capable of preemptive multitasking
+* Fast context switching

 ### What's in this repository ###

 * Code for the Operating System